-The call for submissions for Off the Beaten Track 2015 is open, and I’m very excited and proud to be serving on the program committee this year!
+The Onward!
+2015 conference has opened their call for papers, and I’m very excited to be serving on the program committee this year!

 I started this blog on January 10th, 2013, so it just recently turned two years old.
 Here are some observations on keeping a research blog and what I’ve figured out about it during the last two years.